w3c/wot/planning/ThingDescription/historical_data-explainer.md

 This document gathers all information related to time series or historical data-related topics.
 These include issues, use cases, and discussions in other forms.
+This document will be worked on before extending the TD specification.

 ## Overall Description of the Topic